Support during the Novel Coronavirus (COVID-19) outbreak

 Here are some sites with excellent resources to help you learn more:

-We know during times of great stress and upheaval drug use can increase, this means the risk of overdose can also increase.
+We know during times of great stress and upheaval drug use can increase, this means the risk of overdose can also increase, particularly with social distancing measures in place that mean you may be alone.
 Take care of yourself and those close to you, if you are in a situation where someone is overdosing, try to remain calm, call 000 – emergency services are there to help.

 Heroin and other opioids

 Heroin and other opioids are responsible for more than half of the fatal overdoses in Australia each year.
 The majority of these overdoses are unintentional.
 Learn about the symptoms to watch out for.

 Naloxone is an opioid-inhibitor that is frequently used to reverse overdoses, and is becoming more widely available throughout Australia.
 It’s a good idea to arrange to get some naloxone now, just to have on hand.